-- Private Proxy: When you are using a private proxy, you do not have to worry about your proxy is in the blacklist.
-As you only use it, there are no chances of being in the blacklist.
+- Private Proxy: When you are using a private proxy, you do not have to worry about your proxy is on the blacklist.
+As you only use it, there are no chances of being on the blacklist.

 - Shared Proxy: Your shared proxy may quickly get blacklisted.
 If some other user does something spam or illegal with the IP address, it will be blacklisted on the site.

 9- Web Scraping

 - Private Proxy: When you use a private proxy, companies cannot scrape your data from the internet.
 It can be useful in web scraping.

 - Shared Proxy: When you use a shared proxy, companies can scrape your data quickly from the internet.
 It can be of no use for web scraping.

 10- SEO – Search Engine Optimization

 - Private Proxy: When you use a private proxy, your IP address and other details cannot be used for SEO purposes.

 - Shared Proxy: When you use a shared proxy, your IP address and additional information can be useful for SEO purposes.
 Companies use your data to increase web traffic and other uses.

 These are the ten things you should know about private and shared proxies.
 You can use this information to choose the type of proxy you need.